-Despite many initiatives from Government, private and social sector, one-third of population in Bangladesh is still passing their days in abject poverty.
-Since poverty is a multidimensional complex problem; microfinance alone can not eradicate poverty.
-In a fact, effective poverty reduction process needs concerted efforts from Government, private and social sector that include maintaining sustainable growth trend in agriculture, industry and manpower export.
-It also requires strengthening of local governments, adoption of sustainable measures for mitigation of sufferings of people affected by recurring natural disasters and population controls.
+Despite many initiatives from Government, private and social sector, one-third of population in Bangladesh are still passing their days in abject poverty.
+Since poverty is a multidimensional complex problem, microfinance alone can not eradicate poverty.
+Effective poverty reduction needs concerted efforts from Government, private and social sector that include maintaining sustainable growth trend in agriculture, industry and manpower export.
+It requires strengthening of local governments, adoption of sustainable measures for mitigation of sufferings of people affected by recurring natural disasters and population controls.